-Tree Replacement
+Tree Replacement & Maintenance

-Dedicated budget lines exist for tree replacement.
+Dedicated annual budget lines exist for WFU's campus tree program, covering tree replacement, planting, equipment, and maintenance within the University's budget structure.
 For standard tree replacements, the funds come from the Landscaping Services Department operating budget.
 Capital construction projects include a landscaping budget that covers plant material, installation, and, in some cases, irrigation.
 The University Arborist has oversight of tree selections on landscape plans for construction projects, and makes changes when necessary.
 The contractor cannot deviate from the landscape plan without prior approval.